MingyuPan2/ecse373_f23_mxp745_ariac_entry/README.md

 This is the final submission for the ariac competition.
 This lab also depends on lab 6, where inverse kinematics solutions were calculated.

+## Problems with the current node

+Under the src folder, the lab5_node-backup.cpp is the old node that only worked for lab5.
+For the final node, please see the rewritten lab5_node.cpp.
+The node is still not functioning properly and i still can't figure out how to fix some of the problems, so i put a lot of explanations next to the code for context of what i was trying to do inside each section of the node (ik_service node alone is working fine though).

 ### Lab 5-6-7 Link

 Lab 5 Link: [Laboratory #5_20231016_cert.pdf](https://canvas.case.edu/courses/38747/assignments/509274)